Alpumutk/TEST1/docs/index.rst

 zone or paths within it.
 The tool also displays information about transitions within the electronic band structure at each k-point depending on the user-inputted transition energy value within a desired range of error, in units of eV.
-The plot will alter the size and color of the k-point if there is a probability of a transition occurring, and display information about the occupied and unoccupied bands in which the transition occurs.
+The plot will alter the size and color of the k-point depending on the oscillator strength, and display information about the occupied and unoccupied bands in which the transition occurs.
 The Γ point on the plot is located at (0.5, 0.5, 0.5).
+Furthermore, the tool can calculate the imaginary dielectric function ε₂ to help understand where the features in the spectra are coming from in the Brillouin zone.
+The tool is highly customizable and can be run with a specific range of k-points, bands, and transition energies.
 The tool requires the OUTCAR and Transmatrix files from VASP as inputs.

 Installation
 ============
 The tool requires Python 3, as well as the following libraries:
 **numpy**,
+**matplotlib**,
 **pandas**,
 **ipywidgets**,
 **Plotly**